"Create, deliver and inspire the worlds most profitable real estate developments."

 This included a senior management role with Housing New Zealand, where he led the property development team to initiate and deliver hundreds (which eventually became thousands) of new homes in public-private ventures.

 Looking at improving efficiency in the development process Andrew founded an internet start-up in project collaboration that was used for large construction projects including private developments, hospitals, wastewater and road networks, train stations, airports and prisons.

 He also set up the inaugural management office of the Royal Institution of Chartered Surveyors in New Zealand - a general manager role that included co-producing the

 With a passion for continuous improvement and learning he attended an executive course in real estate development at the Massachusetts Institute of Technology and since 2014 Andrew has lectured to students, completing the Bachelor of Construction at Unitec, Auckland, their final year paper in Property Development.

-Being Vice General Manager at Universal Homes and on the constant hunt for industry improvement, he is one small part of a great team building hundreds of homes every year in New Zealand.
+Being CEO at Universal Homes and on the constant hunt for industry improvement, he is one small part of a great team building hundreds of homes every year in New Zealand.